Ducolnd/SolidMQ/README.md

 # SolidMQ

-SolidMQ is an IoT application that can run many esp modules using the network protocol MQTT.
+SolidMQ is an IoT application that can run and log many esp modules using the network protocol MQTT.